janehjlee/janehjlee.github.io/index.md

 * **J. H. Lee**, A. Wibisono, M. Zampetakis, "Learning Exponential Families from Truncated Samples, _to appear in NeurIPS 2023_.
      * Preliminary version presented at New Frontiers in Adversarial Machine Learning Workshop @ ICML 2023
-* **J. Lee**, S. Haghighatshoar, A. Karbasi, "Exact Gradient Computation for Spiking Neural Networks Through Forward Propagation", in International Conference on Artificial Intelligence and Statistics, (AISTATS), 2023. [pdf](https://arxiv.org/pdf/2210.15415.pdf)
+* **J. H. Lee**, S. Haghighatshoar, A. Karbasi, "Exact Gradient Computation for Spiking Neural Networks Through Forward Propagation", in International Conference on Artificial Intelligence and Statistics, (AISTATS), 2023. [pdf](https://arxiv.org/pdf/2210.15415.pdf)
     * Preliminary version presented at Optimization for Machine Learning Workshop @ NeurIPS 2022
 * M. Zhang, **J. Lee**, and S. Agarwal, "Learning from noisy labels with no change to the training process", in International Conference on Machine Learning (ICML), Jul.
 2021. [pdf](http://proceedings.mlr.press/v139/zhang21k/zhang21k.pdf)